 In Splice, Ginger, one of the two transgenic creatures created by Clive and Elsa, turns from female to male due to hormonal changes, and fights Fred (the other transgenic creature, who was male from the start) during a press conference that unleashes a shower of blood on the front row.
 This turns out to be foreshadowing for similar changes in Dren.

 In Jurassic Park, the all-female dinosaur population gradually has some of them turn male.
-This is due to the dino DNA that created them being mixed with the DNA of a frog species that can change gender.
+This is due to the fragmented dino DNA that created them being "repaired" with the DNA of a frog species that can change gender.

 The Hong Kong action comedy Holy Weapon features this towards the end.
 In the movie, Ghost Doctor creates "Feminine Wine" for an intersexed woman, warning that if a man drinks even just a drop, he'd become a woman.
 They then have the male Idiot Hero Ng Tung look after the brew without telling him what it is or what it does.
 Ng Tung unwittingly drinks the brew, thinking it's a nutritious soup.
 Then his penis tells him that from now on, whenever his body gets wet, he'll turn into a woman.
 He'll become a man again when he dries his body.
 This becomes useful during the final battle, when the Big Bad's Mooks throw Ng Tung into the river as a sacrifice, only for him to emerge fully female, complete with Gainaxing and Girlish Pigtails.
 Thus, he/she becomes the Seven Virgins' Eleventh Hour Ranger (since one of them is trapped in a net throughout the battle).

 In The Gamers: Dorkness Rising, Luster is constantly switching between female and male due to her player forgetting and being reminded of her true gender.
 It's lampshaded several times, both in-character and out-of-character.